BeardedFish/ini-rw/README.md

 # ⚙️ Ini-Rw
 This is an INI reader/writer library programmed entirely in C++.
+This project is currently work in progress.

 ## Current Features
 * Ability to open INI files for either: